 The real world is complex, diverse, evolving and long tailed

-Full autonomous driving requires a long series of tasks, among which: accurately and reliably detect the road and road markings, establish the position of the vehicle on the road, detect other vehicles, pedestrians and any other object on the road, and, last but not least, detect traffic signs.
+Full autonomous driving requires a long series of tasks including: accurately and reliably detecting the road and road markings, establishing the position of the vehicle on the road, detecting other vehicles, pedestrians and any other object on the road, and, last but not least, detecting traffic signs.

 Not so fast.
 The reality is as usual much harder.
-Two are the main challenges:
+Two of the main challenges are:

-- the taxonomy of traffic signs and their "modifiers" is vast and evolving.
-Each country adopt slightly different additions to traffics signs, modifications which are fundamental to correctly interpret to safely drive without supervision.
-The taxonomy is also not fixed in time, as new variations are created over time and older ones discarded yet potentially still present in a road somewhere on the planet.
-In the talk Andrej gives the example of speed limits
+- The taxonomy of traffic signs and their "modifiers" is vast and evolving.
+Each country adopts slightly different additions to traffics signs, modifications which are fundamental to correctly interpret how to safely drive without supervision.
+The taxonomy is also not fixed in time, as new variations are created over time and older ones discarded, yet potentially still present in a road somewhere on the planet.
+In the talk Andrej gives the example of speed limits.

-- even once such a taxonomy would be known and maintained, the appearance of the traffic sign is highly varied, due to occlusions, lighting and the mere creativity of road maintenance companies in installing those signs.
-In the talk Andrej discusses this in relation to stop signs
+- Even once such a taxonomy is known and maintained, the appearance of the traffic sign is highly varied, due to occlusions, lighting and the mere creativity of road maintenance companies in installing those signs.
+In the talk Andrej discusses this in relation to stop signs.

 Here are four examples of the extremely long tail of cases fully autonomous driving vehicles would have to cope with: a chair flying off a pickup truck a dog running next to a car, a completely mirrored truck and cones laying on the street - which Andrej mentioned were recognized as red traffic lights.

 Tesla summarized this in the following slide at Autonomy Day in April 2019.